jacobcyl/Aliyun-oss-storage/readme.md

 // new function for v2.0.1 version
 Storage::url('path/to/img.jpg') // get the file url
 // new function for v2.1.1 version
+Storage::signUrl('path/to/img.jpg',$timeout) //（请使用新的temporaryUrl方法） get the file url with signature,default timeout = 600
+// new function for v2.1.4 version
-Storage::signUrl('path/to/img.jpg',$timeout) // get the file url with signature,default timeout = 600
+Storage::temporaryUrl('path/to/img.jpg',$timeout) // get the file url with signature,default timeout = 600

 // new function for v2.1.2 version
 // 阿里云 oss 帮助文档：https://help.aliyun.com/document_detail/44688.html?spm=a2c4g.11186623.6.1199.40572e934MoHWu